15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Freat Blue Heron on the Crescent Beach

-Although it’s on the most beautiful beaches on Siesta Key, Crescent Beach sees a smaller crowd as it’s more secluded than its famous sibling.
-Midnight Pass Road provides “blink-and-you’ll-miss-it” public beach access.
-Another reason the crowds are sparse is the lack of amenities.
-However, it’s an easy workaround.
+Although we think it’s one of the most beautiful beaches on Siesta Key, Crescent Beach sees a smaller crowd as it’s more secluded than its famous sibling.
+When we first drove down Midnight Pass Road, we noticed this is a “blink-and-you’ll-miss-it” public beach access.

 Point of Rocks